Third Church Governance Structure

 The consistory at Third Church is the collective group of spiritual leaders who are serving the church body in the formal offices of elder and deacon.
 Elders and deacons are specialized spiritual leaders that make significant contributions to the care, ministry and strengthening of the church body.
 God has consistently worked powerfully through the leadership of elders and deacons because of the biblical basis for the roles and because the church grants them formal spiritual authority.
 While we believe the "priesthood of all believers" is the highest value of ministry participation and leadership, there is something special with the leadership of elders and deacons.

 The primary way that elders and deacons serve is through spiritual leadership in Third Church ministries.
-Each year every elder and deacon is challenged to be involved in a ministry of their choosing or to take a course offered by Third church.
+Each year every elder and deacon is challenged to lead or serve in a ministry of their choosing or to take a course offered by Third church.
 The intent is to release the elder or deacon into a specific ministry role suited for their calling, gifting and experience or for them to expand their spiritual horizons by taking a course.